JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/implementing_parser_and_psi.md

 Each AST node has an associated element type [`IElementType`](upsource:///platform/core-api/src/com/intellij/psi/tree/IElementType.java) instance, and the element types are defined by the language plugin.
-The top-level node of the AST tree for a file needs to have a special element type, implementing the [`IFileElementType`](upsource:///platform/core-api/src/com/intellij/psi/tree/IFileElementType.java) interface.
+The top-level node of the AST tree for a file needs to have a special element type which extends the [`IFileElementType`](upsource:///platform/core-api/src/com/intellij/psi/tree/IFileElementType.java) class.

 The AST nodes have a direct mapping to text ranges in the underlying document.
 The bottom-most nodes of the AST match individual tokens returned by the lexer, and higher level nodes match multiple-token fragments.